DEFRA/software-development-standards/guides/docker_guidance.md

 `Container` - a running instance of an image

 ## Multi stage builds
-Dockerfiles should implement multi stage builds to allow different build stages to be targetted for specific purposes.
+Dockerfiles should implement multi stage builds to allow different build stages to be targeted for specific purposes.
 For example, a final production image does not need all the unit test files and a unit test running image would use a different running command than the application.

 Below is an example multi stage build which is intended to use the Defra Node.js base image.